 Students required to self-isolate should participate in the self-isolation program.
 This program will provide support and programming to assist you in planning for and during your self-isolation period.

-During your 14-day self-isolation period, you must remain quarantined.
-Ensure you:
+During your self-isolation period, ensure you:

 - Follow the Federal and Provincial Government requirements for self-isolation